bnegreve/rasta/README.md

 ## Download extra data files (optional)

-   If you want to download the full wikipaintings dataset (from WikiArt), execute the following commands, otherwise, you can use the small datasets provided in data/wikipaintaings_small
+   If you want to download the full wikipaintings dataset (the one from WikiArt), execute the following commands.
+Warning: the file is about ~20GiB, we suggest that you first try with the small datasets provided in `data/wikipaintaings_small`.

     cd data
     wget www.lamsade.dauphine.fr/~bnegrevergne/webpage/software/rasta/wikipaintaings_full.tgz